prk-2023/vork_area/kernel_rust-vs-c_prog_lang_and_developers_and_environments.md

 # Linux kernel Invites Rust and the conflict starts:

--  It's an interesting to get a perspective on the differences between C and Rust programming languages and their respective communities.
+-  It's interesting to get a perspective on the differences between C and Rust programming languages and their respective communities.
 Let's break it down:

 - **C: Anarchic**  ( No Controlling Rule or principles to give order )